mecid/mecid.github.io/_posts/2021-03-18-ui-testing-in-swift-with-xctest-framework.md

 }.accessibilityIdentifier("newsList")
 ```
+To learn more about query properties of *XCUIApplication*, take a look at the documentation for the *XCUIElementTypeQueryProvider* protocol.

 #### Actions
 XCTest framework provides us a lot of functions for interacting with views.
 You can easily tap, double-tap, swipe, pinch and rotate views.